algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Fritz Haller: *the confidence in the **INVERSION** of things to the very **ELEMENT** and the liberating power of it.*

-The architect projected to the **jointing things** of today.

-So it's a transformation of his architecture from the 60s and the 80s to the conditions of today.
+The architect projected to the **jointing things** of today: it's a transformation of his architecture from the 60s and the 80s to the conditions of today.

 ___

 AI is not an invention of the last five or 20 years.
 AI is not the monster machines and the heavy infrastructure of the day which demands submission.
 These machines are an inconvenient distortion of our recent time.
 They will go away.
 AI is not new and AI is not big.

 AI shows the term from set theory to group theory with Galois back in 1832, from stochastic to probabilistic by Markov from 1913.
 This is how he went with his poem from Pushkin and counted all the characters like Google is now doing.

-Now I know that AI thinking starts around 1900.

-All the 20th century is full of AI and now it's getting very interesting.
+The 20th century is full of AI and now it's getting very interesting.
 All it's architecture and masterpieces are of AI thinking.

-They are screens of ALL that **NOT**
+They are screens of **ALL** the others **NOT**

 Do you Remember the architecture before?
-Schinkel, Semper Garnier, Paxton, Ruskin, Viollet-le-Duc, Sullivan, Gaudi,...
+Schinkel, Semper, Garnier, Paxton, Ruskin, Viollet-le-Duc, Sullivan, Gaudi,...

-The 20th century is all that not.
+The 20th century is all that **NOT**.

-after another 10 years, another level of saturation.

-I was thinking in architecture, technology, mathematics and philosophy got stable.

-Time to come back to architecture.

 ___

-the two propositions that are particularly occupy me today.
+The two propositions that are particularly occupy me today.

 with AI all media collapse to text and AI meets architecture as a public talk.

-Forget About the visual, forget about the sensual.
+Forget about the visual, forget about the sensual.
-I like them of course, but I do not trust them.
+I like them, but I do not trust them.
 These are mere renderings.

 Architecture is above these arts.